3D Printing NYC

 Everything starts from a digital CAD (computer aided design) file which in turn is exported to an .STL (stereo lithography) file that is readable by the 3D Printers.

-At 3D NYC we use FDM (fused deposition modeling) printers which print in ABS Plastic, a rigid, strong yet flexible material that in a few short steps can be easily post-processed to turn a prototype into a number of different desired final materials.
+FDM (fused deposition modeling) printers print in ABS Plastic, a rigid, strong yet flexible material that in a few short steps can be easily post-processed to turn a prototype into a number of different desired final materials.